marmelab/react-admin/docs/Tutorial.md

 [![Post List With Less Columns](./img/tutorial_post_list_less_columns.png)](./img/tutorial_post_list_less_columns.png)

-## Adding Creation and Editing Capabilities
+## Adding Editing Capabilities

 An admin interface isn't just about displaying remote data, it should also allow editing records.
-React-admin provides an `<Edit>` components for that purpose ; let's use the `<EditGuesser>` to help bootstrap it.
+React-admin provides an `<Edit>` component for that purpose ; let's use the `<EditGuesser>` to help bootstrap it.

 ```diff
 // in src/App.js